gianniosgeorgios/Robotics-II-Intelligent-Robotic-Systems/Project 1/README.md

 ## Abstract

-The main purpose of this excerise was to implement an algorithm accordic to this, the end effector of a robotic arm will perform a periodic straight movemet but also avoids moving obstacles (red and green columns in the above image).
+The main purpose of this excerise was to implement an algorithm according to which the end effector of a robotic arm will perform a periodic straight movement, avoiding at the same time moving obstacles (red and green columns in the above image).
 Click here to watch [demo](https://user-images.githubusercontent.com/50829499/111825598-4ff64400-88f0-11eb-92ef-dbccfc999726.mp4)

 ## Robotic Arm

-The Robotic Arm we study is [xArm-7](https://www.youtube.com/watch?v=xaOWXSACNXs).
-It is a seven degrees of freedom arm, which brings human-like flexibility, and it is perfect for emerging industries such as AI research, service automation and filming, etc.
+The Robotic Arm we studied is [xArm-7](https://www.youtube.com/watch?v=xaOWXSACNXs).
+THe arm offers seven degrees of freedom, which brings human-like flexibility, and it is perfect for emerging industries such as AI research, service automation and filming, etc.

 ## Tools